leqianyam/Global-Superstore-Sales-Analysis-Power-BI-Dashboard/README.md

 📌 About This Project
 This interactive Power BI dashboard explores sales data from the **Global Superstore dataset**, available online.
+The main purpose of this project is to create an interactive dashboard which allows companies to access data easily for different departments.
 It provides insights into:
 - 📊 **Corporate Sales**
 - 🛒 **Consumer Sales**